2011 River Report Card

 The River Report Card uses data from Riverkeeper's dedicated citizen stream monitoring volunteers and from the Milwaukee Metropolitan Sewerage District (MMSD) and the Wisconsin Department of Natural Resources (WDNR) to provide a snapshot of the health of our rivers at subwatershed, watershed, and basin levels.

-This year, we expanded our scope by adding the Kinnickinnic and Menomonee River Watersheds to the Milwaukee River Watershed, which was reported on in our inaugural Report Card.
-We also added new water quality perameters such as bacteria, phosphorus, chloride, and conductivity; along with the previous year's parameters: dissolved oxygen, temperature, turbidity, pH, and macroivertebrates.
+This year, we expanded our scope by adding the Kinnickinnic and Menomonee River Watersheds to the Milwaukee River Watershed, as reported in our inaugural Report Card.
+We also added new water quality parameters such as bacteria, phosphorus, chloride, and conductivity to our existing parameters: dissolved oxygen, temperature, turbidity, pH, and macroivertebrates.
 These contaminants are major impediments to our rivers meeting their fishable and swimmable goals.